deng-gdb/eurostat-gdp-airflow/README.md

 - Cloud Storage bucket
 - BigQuery dataset
-- Virtual Machine instance
-- Artifact Registry

-Terraform configuration located in the repo by the path: `eurostat-gdp/setup/terraform/`
+Terraform configuration located in the repo by the path: `eurostat-gdp-airflow/terraform/`
 To get more details regarding the Terraform configuration files see [the official documentation](https://developer.hashicorp.com/terraform/language/modules/develop/structure).

 The Terraform configuration in the project consists of the following files: